 Checkbox Compliance: This is where you and your colleagues are (likely) spending more time than you’d like collecting data points from around the organization – tallying numbers, filling in field after field to manually or semi-manually complete compliance and reporting obligations.
 In this scenario, you’re working to check your compliance boxes and not going very much further – either because you don’t have the time or the systems to dig into additional insights and analytics.

-A comprehensive system that can ensure your data – whether at the individual, family, program or organizational level – is secure, accessible, and centrally organized.
-And that system is AVS by Social Solutions.
+A comprehensive system that can ensure your data – whether at the individual, family, program or organizational level – is secure, accessible and centrally organized.
+And that system is Apricot for Violence Survivors (AVS) by Social Solutions.

 AVS can help you make the leap from checkbox compliance to impact reporting with support across the entire data management process: